zareisajad/online-shop-django/README.md

 # Django Online Shop
 ![Screenshot 2022-01-09 at 17-04-55 Django Online Shop](https://user-images.githubusercontent.com/71011395/148684469-79bfdb07-efa0-4dde-ad76-1f3277f833e6.png)
+a really simple but usable online shop written with django. this app provides a custom dashboard to manage the products and orders, users can like a product and add it to the cart, checkout and order is supported but the payment handled with a fake pay.

 ## Features:
 there is two kind of user in this app: user and manager.